konohiroaki/deep-initializer/readme.md

 SomeApiRequest rq = new DeepInitializer().init(SomeApiRequest.class);
 ```

 You can instantly build a deep bean.
-The way how it initializes depends on the initializers you use.
+The way how it initializes a bean depends on the initializers you use.
 Yes, you can create your custom initializer for specific types!

-By default, some types uses `@ApiModelProperty#example(String)` to specify a default value like above.

-`@ApiModelProperty` is an annotation provided by Swagger project.

 ## Specification